jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 There are three points worth noting about what you have just done:

-  - You should see a "Linux/BSD system" menu with categories such as
+  - You should see a "Linux/BSD system" menu showing installed
-    "Graphics" and "Office".
-We call this menu "pmenu" (explained
-    in lesson 7).
+    applications.
+We call this menu "pmenu" (explained in lesson 7).

-  - If you use tint2, jgmenu should have imitated its appearance
+  - If you use tint2, jgmenu should have based its appearance and
-    and aligned with its position.
+    alignment on tint2rc.

   - You have just started a long-running application.
 If you click
     outside the menu, press escape or select a menu item (using